zh250/ICS-honeypot-identification/README.md

 The experimental results in this file just a summary of all results and compare with [Wu's research]().
 You can execute the program by yourself to check the result (*mention: datasets and source code may be updated.
 Although I will try to make sure all files in the repository are updated correctly, the result may be different.
 It is just a reference*)

 ### [main.py](./main.py)
-The main entrance of all ML program (**you do not need to execute any other program in the repository, for more details about executing, please refer [here]()**), including four machine learning algorithm experiments of three protocols, distinguishes common features and all features, and supports parameter search
+The main entrance of all ML program, including four machine learning algorithm experiments of three protocols, distinguishes common features and all features, and supports parameter search

 ## Others